 I followed him back to the row boat and got in after him.
 As he rowed I listened.
 He pointed to an island not too far away, “My home is over there,” he said, “it’s not much to look at, especially if I compare it to my former home, but I am happy there.”

 “I grew up in a large house with many servants.
 I have fond memories of my mother’s love, but not too much else.”

 “…Your mother?”
 Martin asked abruptly, breaking my train of thought.

 “Tell me about her.
 Did you love her?”

 “Yes.”
 I answered quickly.
 Although I felt it was necessary to clarify that my mother was still alive, since he phrased his question in the past tense.
 “I do.”

 “Describe her to me.”
-He said.

 “I can’t remember.
 Why can’t I remember?”